Mexico lower house gives final approval for telecoms bill

 While the proposal has dampened confidence in Slim's business prospects, investors are hopeful the Mexican tycoon can at least partly offset curbs to his phone empire by entering the television market.

-Late Thursday night, lawmakers gave general approval to the bill by a vote of 414 in favor, 50 opposed and 8 abstentions.
+Late Thursday night, lawmakers gave general approval to the bill by a vote of 414 in favour, 50 opposed and 8 abstentions.

 Presented by the government on March 11, the reform aims to boost competition in the telecoms sector by increasing foreign investment and giving regulators the power to force companies with a market share above 50 percent to sell assets.